-We all need to eat our vegetables (even at Thanksgiving), so they might as well be delicious.
+We all need to eat our vegetables, so they might as well be delicious.
 Chef Michael Anthony of Untitled and Gramercy Tavern has us covered with this recipe he adapted exclusively for TT from his cookbook V Is for Vegetables.
 Roasted sunchokes are tossed with lightly wilted Brussels sprout leaves before getting hit with a bright, acidic red pepper sauce for our new favorite vegetable side.

 Sunchokes, or Jerusalem artichokes, are covered in small knobs.
 Anthony recommends trimming off the knobs with a paring knife before adding to the pan, and then pulling them out once soft, likely before the sunchokes are ready.
 This way, the larger sunchokes can cook evenly.